i-love-coffee-i-love-tea/audogombleed.sh/docs/dev/adr/014-awk-shell-split.md

 The only way to make "AWK does everything" work is to drop `eval` args, system types, and scoped `&function` loading.
 These are core features.

-## Consequences
+### Consequences

-- The AWK/shell split is preserved as a deliberate architectural choice
+- Good, because `eval` args, system types, and `&function` expansion work natively in shell without subprocess round-trips
-- `eval` args, system types, and `&function` expansion continue to work natively in shell without subprocess round-trips
+- Good, because scoped `&function` loading (ADR-010) remains effective — shell matches the static prefix, calls the function, then re-matches
-- Scoped `&function` loading (ADR-010) remains effective
+- Good, because each layer (AWK parsing, shell matching) is independently testable
-- Performance at 10K commands is bounded by shell's interpreted string comparison — this is an accepted tradeoff for feature completeness
+- Neutral, because real-world configs (20-200 commands) perform within "good" thresholds (<100ms) despite shell's interpreted string comparison
-- Real-world configs (20-200 commands) perform within "good" thresholds
+- Bad, because performance at 10K commands is bounded by shell's O(N) string comparison (~460ms vs. ~50ms theoretical with AWK matching)
-- Future performance work should focus on reducing the number of `__CLI_CONFIG` scans per operation, not on changing the matching language
+- Neutral, because future performance work should focus on reducing the number of `__CLI_CONFIG` scans per operation, not on changing the matching language

 ## References